Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Smoky Paprika Spice Rub

-A simple rub of smoked paprika, garlic powder, onion powder and a pinch of cayenne adds warmth and complexity.
-Toss raw slices or whole links before air frying to create a flavorful crust.
+A dry rub made with smoked paprika, garlic powder, onion powder, and a pinch of cayenne adds warmth and depth.

 Spicy Garlic Toss